Date of Birth: Tuesday, 5 August 2014

 Not knowing that feeding the baby elephant a “local porridge called ‘uji’”(a mixture of “maize flour, fat and cow’s milk”) could instantly kill the calf they proceeded with the only nourishment they could provide.
 But it was only out of concern for the newborn elephant (his “umbilical cord was still fresh, his ears still pink” and he struggled to walk on wobbly legs) that the Samburu villagers went beyond measure to attend to little Ndotto.

-To Be Continued: See Ndotto : Elephant of the Week of 23 November 2015 : Too Cute Part 2
+To Be Continued: See Ndotto : Elephant of the Week at The David Sheldrick Wildlife Trust : Too Cute Part 2

 For information on how to Adopt Ndotto see: The David Sheldrick Wildlife Trust